Simoncarbo/Ultras-Sound-Nerve-Segmentation---Kaggle/README.md

 and should improve batch normalization as well.
 Finally, the validation split was made subject-wise for better performance evaluation.

 ### Ensembling on epochs
-During training, while training loss was increasing, validation score varied a lot (0.69-0.72) without noticably decreasing.
+During training, while training loss was increasing, validation score varied a lot (0.69-0.72) without noticeably decreasing.
 I couldn't figure out why and finally, ensembling over the best epochs gave the best results.

 ### Post-processing
 A small post-processing is performed on the results.
-Basicly smoothing and deleting small masks.
+Basically smoothing and deleting small masks.
 The gain was ~0.004 in public and private test sets.
 Other participants seem to have post-processing methods resulting in ~0.02 gain based on the same ideas but with optimized parameters.
 I don't know if such results could be transposed to this model.